The Ivanka Dress: A Liberal Mom's Dilemma

 We hold out hope because Ivanka is a mother.
 And because she carries herself with professionalism and grace.
 We can't imagine that she could truly be blind to the math on climate change when her own children and their children will have to breathe the same polluted air as everyone else.
 We continue to fantasize that one day, she might yank her father by the collar and shake some sense into him.

 In the end, the Trump dress was a little loose on the shoulders, and I can't say that I didn't feel some relief.
 But we're not done — my daughter and me.
 It's the beginning of bigger conversations, and she is developing her own opinions and asking the right questions.
 As for Ivanka, whether or not she can prevent us from getting vaporized remains to be seen.
-I'll give her this: She had the best-looking dress on the third floor at Macy’s — but I'm glad I didn't have to buy it.
+I'll give her this: She had the best-looking dress on the third floor at Macy’s.